-The fair-share system is designed to encourage users to balance their computation over their allocation period.
+The fair-share system is designed to encourage users to balance their use of resources over their allocation period.
 Fair-share is the largest factor in determining priority, but not the only one.
 For more details see Job Prioritisation.

 Fair Share Score

 Your Fair Share score is a number between 0 and 1.
 Projects with a larger Fair Share score receive a higher priority in the queue.

 A project is given an allocation of compute units over a given period.
 An institution also has a percentage Fair Share entitlement of each machine's deliverable capacity over that same period.

 Although we use the term "Fair Share entitlement" in this article, it bears only a loose relationship to an institution's contractual entitlement to receive allocations from the NeSI HPC Compute & Analytics service.
 The Fair Share entitlement is managed separately for each cluster, and is adjusted as needed by NeSI staff so that each institution can receive, as nearly as possible, its contractual entitlement to the service as a whole, as well as a mix of cluster hours that corresponds closely to the needs of that institution's various project teams.